 Those who can, do.
 Those who can’t, bully

 November 14 – 20 is National Bullying Awareness Week in Canada – but we should be aware of this at ALL times to prevent it.
 When we are teaching children, we often focus on the prevention of bullying – both physical and (more damaging) psychological – and now electronically (text, email, social media, etc.).
 This applies greatly to adults as well, both at home and in the workplace.
 Physical bullying is obvious – shoving, hitting, tripping – all too common in many places.
-Psychological bullying has a more lasting effect – name calling, picking on someone because of their culture/clothing/choice of companions, the dreaded “pinchy face” that girls will make when they disapprove of someone’s “taste”…the list goes on – and every adult has a story of someone who did that as children (and can probably tell you their name and what they looked like).
+Psychological bullying has a more lasting effect – name calling, picking on someone because of their culture/clothing/choice of companions, the dreaded “pinchy face” that girls will make when they disapprove of someone’s “taste”…the list goes on – and every adult has a story of someone who did that as children (and probably still recall details).

 All bullying may lead to a physical assault unless it is stopped